Turkish Kangal Temperament: A proud guarding angel of ancient lineage

-But what is it really like to own one of these dogs?
+But what is it like to own one of these dogs?
 And how does their personality differ from other breeds of dogs?
-We'll take a look at the temperament of the Kangal, their history and if this dog is the right dog breed for you.
-This blog will give you some idea and inspiration so lets dive right in.
+First, we'll look at the temperament of the Kangal, their history and if this dog is the right dog breed for you.
+This blog will give you some ideas and inspiration, so let's dive right in.

 History of the Turkish Kangal Dog

 This extraordinary breed originated in Turkey, in the Kangal province.
 In their native country, they're known as "Karabash", meaning "black head" in Turkish.
 Three standard breed colours are accepted by the British Kennel Club: Cream, dun, and fawn.
 Therefore, the Kangal must always have a black mask.